 The Future at Atari

 Atari’s Futures Lab was an odd place.
 It was a collection of computer scientists, storytellers, special effect folks etc. Its mission was not to turn out products, but to run experiments that would lead to products.
 It had a big budget and not much responsibility for delivering anything.
-Perfect for inventing.
-We worked for over a year on concepts that used film footage to power a game experience.
+Perfect for inventing something new we thought.
+We worked for over a year on concepts that used film footage to create a game experience.
 We even did expensive things like build a big model of a roller-coaster on a sound stage in LA and shot tracking POV's with robotic motion cameras like you were riding in a the roller coaster car.
-You can see one of the PLAYLAND tests below.
+Some very early computer graphic techniques were used to create the evil clown at the beginning.
+You can see one of the PLAYLAND tests on the left.

 During our time at the Futures Group, something else began to happen.
 Atari started to fail as a company.
-They had been the original game company and had the video arcade and home game business pretty much to themselves in the beginning.
+They had been the original video game company and had the video arcade and home console game business pretty much to themselves in the beginning.
 As the money poured in, the founder Nolen Bushnell was deemed unsuited to run what was now a very large corporation.
-They brought in executives from a sock company.
+They brought in executives from a sock company to run it.
 No joke.
 Business was business they presumed.

 The rock stars of Atari were the game designers and coders.
 They turned out hit after hit and millions poured in.